Scoreboard & Thoughts

 secret_antidote: Forensics

-Running string -n 7 on the file shows some morse, decoding it we get:
+Running strings -n 7 on the file shows some Morse, decoding it, we get:

 THEKEYFORTHEANTIDOTEIS: